 But again for this level of activity, it is always better to discuss it with your surgeon.
 And when you start these sports or exercise after surgery, it should always be done in a slow and gradual manner.
 Suddenly, starting aggressive exercise after a long period of absence of exercise can lead to various kind of muscle injuries that will hamper your smoothly getting back to these activities.

 You can book a video consultation with Dr Chirag Thakkar.
-Call on +91-8156078064 to fix an appointment

-Please subscribe to our YouTube channel to stay connected
+Please subscribe to our YouTube channel to stay connected.